risk-first/website/risks/Agency-Risk.md

 The less visibility you have of the agent's activities, the bigger the risk.
 However, the _whole point_ of giving the money to the agent was that you would have to spend less time and effort managing it, hence the dilemma.  <!-- tweet-start -->In software development, we're not lending each other money, but we _are_ being paid by the project sponsor, so they are assuming [Agency Risk](Agency-Risk.md) by employing us.   <!-- tweet-end -->

-As we saw in the previous section on [Process Risk](Process-Risk.md), [Agency Risk](Agency-Risk.md) doesn't just apply to people: it can apply to _running software_ or _whole teams_  - anything which has agency over its actions.
+[Agency Risk](Agency-Risk.md) doesn't just apply to people: it can apply to _running software_ or _whole teams_  - anything which has agency over its actions.

 > "Agency is the capacity of an actor to act in a given environment...
 Agency may either be classified as unconscious, involuntary behaviour, or purposeful, goal directed activity (intentional action). " - [Agency, _Wikipedia_](https://en.wikipedia.org/wiki/Agency_(philosophy))

 In this section, we are going to take a closer look at how [Agency Risk](Agency-Risk.md) arises, in particular we will:

-  - define a model for understanding Agency Risk
+  - define a model for understanding [Agency Risk](Agency-Risk.md)
-  - look at some common issues in software development, and analyse how they have their roots in Agency Risk
+  - look at some common issues in software development, and analyse how they have their roots in [Agency Risk](Agency-Risk.md)
-  - look at how Agency Risk applies to not just to people, but _whole teams_, but also _software agents_
+  - look at how [Agency Risk](Agency-Risk.md) applies to not just to people, but _whole teams_, but also _software agents_
-  - look at the various ways to mitigate Agency Risk, irrespective of what type of agent we are looking at.
+  - look at the various ways to mitigate [Agency Risk](Agency-Risk.md), irrespective of what type of agent we are looking at.
 (We'll specifically consider _software agents_, _humans_ and _cells in the body_.)

 ## A Model For Agency Risk

 ![Goal Hierarchy](../images/generated/risks/agency/hierarchy.png)

-Although the definition of Agency Risk above pertains to looking after other people's money, this is just a single example of a wider issue which is best understood by appreciating that humans have a _hierarchy of concern_ with respect to their goals, as shown in the diagram above.
-This hierarchy has arisen from generations of evolution and helps us prioritise competing goals, generally in favour of _preserving our genes_.
+Although the definition of [Agency Risk](Agency-Risk.md) above pertains to looking after other people's money, this is just a single example of a wider issue which is best understood by appreciating that humans have a _hierarchy of concern_ with respect to their goals, as shown in the diagram above.
+This hierarchy has arisen from millennia of evolution and helps us prioritise competing goals, generally in favour of _preserving our genes_.

 The model above helps us explain the principal-agent problem:  when faced with the dilemma of self-interest (perhaps protecting their family) vs. their employer, they will choose their family.
 But it goes further - this model explains a lot of human behaviour.
 It explains why some people:

  - will help their friends and colleagues every day, but perhaps fail to give to charities helping people in far worse conditions.
- - love their pets (who belong in the _immediate family_ group) but eat other animals (somewhere off the bottom).
+ - love their pets (who they consider in the _immediate family_ group) but eat other animals (somewhere off the bottom).
- - why people can be fiercely _nationalistic_ and tribal (supporting the goals of the third level), and be against _immigration_ (which consists of people in the fourth level).
+ - why people can be fiercely _nationalistic_ and tribal (supporting the goals of the third level) and also be against _immigration_ (helping people in the fourth level).

-So while [Agency Risk](Agency-Risk.md) clearly includes the behaviour of [Bad Actors](https://en.wiktionary.org/wiki/bad_actor) but is not limited to them:  there are various "shades of grey" involved: we can often understand and sympathise with the decisions agents make based on this hierarchy.
+[Agency Risk](Agency-Risk.md) clearly includes the behaviour of [Bad Actors](https://en.wiktionary.org/wiki/bad_actor) but is not limited to them:  there are various "shades of grey" involved.
+We can often understand and sympathise with the decisions agents make based on an understanding of this hierarchy.

 ## Agency Risk In Software Development